 Kellerhals, Universite de Geneve

 Abstract: A recent study of intra-couple dynamics in Switzerland shows the existence of a large array of couples internal structures of regulation, but with a persistent core of traditionalism.
 The concept of master status is used to interpret the fact that major changes point less towards clear-cut egalitarian, which could be an alternative to traditional gender structures, than towards a traditionally biased synthesis that could be paradoxically called modernized family traditionalism.
 To define master status as meaning the dominance of one status area over the others in an individuals participation profile, and to apply this definition to the complementarity of sex-specific master-statuses of the partners in a couple.
 We leave open, for the time being, the question of the reasons responsible for this dominance, but then at the same time underline its importance.
-Our findings point exactly in this direction: the female master status area is the family, employment is subsidiary to it; the male master status area is employment, the family is subsidiary to it.
+The female master status area is the family, employment is subsidiary to it; the male master status area is employment, the family is subsidiary to it.

 Gang Membership and Criminal Processing: A Test